cover image - Mahon and Lehman's Textbook of Diagnostic Microbiology, 8th Edition

 Students requesting access will be reported.

-• Updated Learning Assessment Questions at the conclusion of each chapter help you to think critically and to evaluate how well you have mastered the material
+• NEW!
+Updated Learning Assessment Questions at the end of each chapter help you to think critically and to evaluate how well you have mastered the material

-• Case Studies and Learning Objectives updated to reflect new chapter material
+• NEW!
+Updated case studies and learning objectives reflect new chapter material

-• Building-block approach encourages you to use previously learned information in mastering new material
+• Building-block approach encourages students to use previously learned information in mastering new material

 • Full-color photographs and photomicrographs make it easier to understand and apply diagnostic microbiology concepts

-• Case Study and Case in Point features describe clinical and laboratory findings, offering opportunities to correlate observations with possible etiologic agents and to build critical thinking and problem-solving skills
+• Case studies and Case in Point features describe clinical and laboratory findings, offering opportunities to correlate observations with possible etiologic agents and to build critical thinking and problem-solving skills

 • Hands-on procedures in the appendices describe techniques used in the lab setting